nashville-software-school/client-side-mastery/book-2-the-novice/chapters/CLI_BASICS.md

 `gpo myBranchName`

-### Functions
+### Bash Functions

-A function let's you combine mutiple commands, and accept parameters for those commands.
+A bash function let's you combine mutiple commands, and accept parameters for those commands.
 Let's look at an example.

 During the course, you will often be creating directories on your file system, and then immediately navigating to that directory.